djeada/Proste-Projekty/src/c/calculator/README.md

 - [License](#license)

 ## Project Overview
-This is a calculator program written in C that provides both simple and advanced mathematical calculation capabilities.
-The program offers two modes: a simple mode for basic arithmetic operations and an advanced mode that supports complex expressions with parentheses, exponentiation, and operator precedence.
+This is a calculator program written in C that evaluates mathematical expressions.
+It supports basic arithmetic, parentheses, exponentiation, and follows proper operator precedence.
+The calculator can handle both simple expressions like `3.5 * 2` and complex ones like `(2+3)*4^2`.

 ## Screenshots
 ![calculator](https://github.com/djeada/Proste-Projekty/assets/37275728/e62d057f-bb26-4409-8664-83e7323e1d86)